Relaying Quantum Information: Main Results

-\begin{remark} The theorem above has an immediate consequence on the transmission of classical information with entanglement assistance.
-Specifically, using the superdense coding protocol, classical information can be sent at a rate of $R\geq$ $ 2\cdot \mathsf{Q}_{\text{EA,D-F}}(\mathcal{N})$ (classical information bits per transmission). \end{remark}
+The proof of \Thm{thm:full-dec-thm-ent-no-ass} is given in \App{sec:proof-full-dec-no-ass}.
+Intuitively, the formula for in \Eq{eq:qdf-definition} exhibits a bottleneck behavior, where the worst link dictates the information throughput.

 \begin{remark} The input state $\ket{\sigma}_{AA_1 D}$ represents the correlation that is generated between the transmitter and the relay.
 Intuitively, we think of the auxiliary system $A_1$ as Alice's entanglement resource.
 Due to entanglement monogamy, if the resource $A_1$ is maximally entangled with the relay's transmission, $D$, then there is no correlation with the channel input, $A$.
+As an extreme case, taking $\ket{\sigma}_{AA_1 D} = \ket{\psi}_A \otimes \ket{\phi_{A_1 D}}$ results in a zero rate.
 Similarly, if the resource is maximally entangled with the channel input, then it has no correlation with the relay.
-Therefore, it is not immediately obvious how to distribute the correlation between $A_1$, $A$, and $D$.
+Therefore, it is not immediately obvious how to distribute the entanglement between $A_1$, $A$, and $D$. \end{remark}